semahkadri/API-development/README.md

 - `/analyze-jobs`: Analyze job descriptions for word frequency and basic statistics.
 - `/view-analysis`: Serve the word frequency visualization.
 - `/analyze-llm`: Perform semantic analysis on CV data using a pre-trained LLM (Google Gemini) to extract skills, experiences, and qualifications.
+- `/calculate-similarities`: Calculate Cosine Similarity, Levenshtein Distance, and Jaccard Index between a job description and CV.

 ## Prerequisites